-Amazon WorkSpaces bundles that provide the Windows 7 and Windows 10 desktop experience currently support English (US), French (Canadian), Korean, and Japanese.
+A: Amazon WorkSpaces bundles that provide the Windows 10 desktop experience currently support English (US), French (Canadian), Korean, and Japanese.
 You can also download and install language packs for Windows directly from Microsoft.
 For more information, visit this page.
 Amazon WorkSpaces client applications currently support English (US), German, Chinese (Simplified), Japanese, French (Canadian), Korean, and Portuguese.

 Maintenance and Setup

 Q: Does the Amazon WorkSpaces service have maintenance windows?

 A: Yes.
 Amazon WorkSpaces enables maintenance windows for both AlwaysOn and AutoStop WorkSpaces by default.